Armel081/DogVideoApp/README.md

 ### INSTRUCTIONS

-Click on ***Code***. download as ZIP, extract the files to a new folder, and open the file ```DogVideoApp.html``` to get started on the main page.
+Click on "**Code**" at the top, download as ZIP, extract the files to a new folder, and open the file ```DogVideoApp.html``` to get started on the main page.
 Also, don't touch anything else from the folder, as that may cause elements on the page to break and/or not load correctly.

 #### Attributions